-The school intends to sponsor a free school which will be co-located on the existing site in negotiation with the LA and the DfE, it is intended to open the school in 2021/22.
+The school has sponsored a free school which is co-located on the existing site in negotiation with the LA and the DfE, it was opened in September 2022.
 It may also consider, in the future, welcoming and supporting other schools to join our MAT.